Piggyback Truck Transport: Efficient Logistics and Freight Solutions

 How many trucks can be transported using piggybacking?

-Are there specific regulations governing piggyback transport?
+Are there regulations for piggyback truck transport?

 How should I prepare my trucks for piggyback transport?